 The lactobacilli probiotic bacteria strains have proven effective for candida.
 In several studies done in 2010 and 2012, Lactobacilli plantarum, Lactobacillus rhamnosus and Lactobacillus reuteri proved very effective to prevent candida.
 Probiotic bacteria effectively killed off the yeast.
 (References end of post.)

 To control candida requires resolute action and compliance.
 Sufferers need to control the reasons behind the yeast infection to prevent it from growing out of control again.
-Many report success by depriving candida of nourishment and promoting a healthy (lower) pH in the gut.
+Many report success by depriving candida of nourishment and promoting a healthy acidity level in the gut.

 What to avoid